CarlosCoba/XookSuut-code/README.rst

 Description
 ===========
 XookSuut or XS for short, is a python tool developed to model non-circular motions on 2D velocity maps, such as those obtained from Integral Field Spectroscopy data, i.e., stellar and ionized-gas velocity maps.
-However XS can run in any velocity map whose representation is in 2D.
+Even though  XS can run on any velocity map whose representation is in 2D maps.
+XS creates interpolated models, which means that the velocity in each pixel is created from the interpolation of two subsequent velocities.
-XS is able to model circular rotation models, axissymietric radial flows, bisymmetric flows, and a general harmonic decomposition of the LOSV.
+XS is able to model circular rotation models, axissymetric radial flows, bisymmetric flows, and a general harmonic decomposition of the LOSV.
-In order to derive the best set of parameters for each kinematic model XS performs a Least-Square analysis, using all spaxels from the input velocity map; thus, large images could take time larger times for deriving the best model.
+In order to derive the best set of parameters on each kinematic model XS performs a Least-Square analysis, using all spaxels from the input velocity map; thus, large images could take time large CPU time for deriving the best model.
-In addition, XS is able to derive the best set of parameters by sampling their posterior distribution by implementing Markov-Chain Monte Carlo methods.
+In addition, XS is able to derive the best set of parameters by sampling their posterior distribution by implementing Markov-Chain Monte-Carlo methods (MCMC).
 In this way each parameter is obtained from marginalizing their individual posterior distribution.
-Note that these are different approaches and could give different results !
+Note that these are two different approaches and could give different results !

 Dependencies